 What Are The Hardest Holes At Augusta National?

-This is probably the toughest hole that there is at Augusta National golf course.
+This is probably the toughest hole at Augusta National.
 This hole is a dogleg left that spans just about 495 for a par 4.
-This par 4 has an average score of 4.31 at the masters and was Jack Nicklaus’ third hardest hole while it was Tiger Woods’ fourth hardest.
+This par 4 has an average score of 4.31 at the Masters and was Jack Nicklaus’ third-hardest hole while it was Tiger Woods’ fourth-hardest at Augusta National.
 The highest score that was ever scored on this hole during competition belongs to Danny Lee with a score of 9.

 This hole is considered a dogleg right and is often thought of as the second-hardest hole to play at Augusta.
-It is one of the holes in the infamous “Amen's Corner,” which includes the 11th, 12th, and 13th holes and these are where players' rounds could be either saved or ruined.
-The stroke average for this 505 yard par 4 is 4.29 with this hole ebing Jack Nicklaus’ fourth hardest while it is Tiger Woods’ third most difficult.
+It is one of the holes in the infamous “Amen Corner,” which includes the 11th, 12th, and 13th holes, and these are where players' rounds could be either saved or ruined.
+The stroke average for this 505-yard par 4 is 4.29, with this hole being tied for Jack Nicklaus’ fourth-hardest and Tiger Woods’ third-most difficult on the course.

-Par three holes are not usually considered with the hardest holes in any course.
-However, this narrow hole can lead to strong winds and many bogeys.
-This 155 yard par 3 has an average score of 3.28 during Masters Tournament competitions.
-It also ranks as Jack Nicklaus’ second hardest hole while it is Tiger Woods’ fifth hardest.
+Par three holes are not usually considered among the hardest holes on any course.
+However, this narrow hole can lead to strong winds and frequent bogeys.
+This 155-yard par 3 has an average score of 3.28 during Masters Tournament competitions.
+It also ranks as Jack Nicklaus’ second-hardest hole while it is Tiger Woods’ fifth-hardest at Augusta National.

-This hole is also a par 3 because of the double sand traps that sit in front of the small green.
-The tee shot must clear both in order to make the green and the strong winds that could pop up do not help the situation.
-This 240 yard apr 3 has an average score of 3.28 and is considered Jack Nicklaus’ third hardest hole while it is also Tiger Woods’ second hardest.
+This hole is also a par 3 and features double sand traps that sit in front of the small green.
+The tee shot must clear both in order to make the green, and the potential for strong winds do not help the situation.
+This 240-yard par 3 has an average score of 3.28 and is tied as Jack Nicklaus’ third-hardest hole while it is also Tiger Woods’ second-hardest on the course.

-This hole is considered one of the hardest on the course not only because the double sandtrap on the fairway pinches the landing zone that a golfer can aim for but the green is also full of some of the most severe bumps on any green.
-Then 455 yard par 4 has an average score of 4.26 and is considered Jack Nicklaus’ fifth hardest hole while it is Tiger Woods’ seventh most difficult.
+This hole is considered one of the hardest on the course not only because the double sandtrap on the fairway pinches the landing zone that a golfer can aim for, but because the green is also full of some of the most severe bumps on any green.
+The 455-yard par 4 has an average score of 4.26 and is considered Jack Nicklaus’ fifth-hardest hole at Augusta National, while it is Tiger Woods’ seventh-most difficult.